eggpi/citationhunt/README.md

 ## CitationHunt

-CitationHunt is a simple tool for finding unsourced statements in the English Wikipedia, currently hosted at [https://tools.wmflabs.org/citationhunt/](https://tools.wmflabs.org/citationhunt/).
+CitationHunt is a simple tool for finding unsourced statements on Wikipedia in different languages.
+It is hosted at [https://tools.wmflabs.org/citationhunt/](https://tools.wmflabs.org/citationhunt/).

 This repository contains the full server and client code.
 The